 Live chat offers benefits for the following roles:

-- Customer service: Service reps can respond to questions quickly and be engaged in other tasks simultaneously.
+- Customer service: Service reps account management teams can respond to questions quickly and be engaged in other tasks simultaneously.
 With other chat features such as chatbots and FAQs, visitors can self-serve and leave the more difficult questions for the reps, saving them both time.

 - Salespeople: Live chat provides an easy way for prospects to contact a business about their products and services.
 A sales rep can easily and quickly answer initial questions, potentially qualifying a prospect to determine if they are a good fit.